omerxx/tmux-sessionx/README.md

 - `Ctrl-e` "expand": will expand `PWD` and search for local directories to create additional session from
 - `Ctrl-b` "back": reloads the first query.
 Useful when going into window or expand mode, to go back
 - `Ctrl-t` "tree": reloads the preview with the tree of sessions+windows familiar from the native session manager (C-S)
+- `Ctrl-/` "tmuxinator": fetches a list of tmuxinator sessions and previews them
 - `?` toggles the preview pane

 ### Rebind keys: